GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/index.md

 {% Aside 'warning' %}
 As Manifest V3 approaches full feature parity with V2, we will be phasing out MV2.
-See [Manfest V2 support timeline](/docs/extensions/mv3/mv2-sunset) for details.
+See [Manifest V2 support timeline](/docs/extensions/mv3/mv2-sunset) for details.
 {% endAside %}

 In addition to the documentation here, many developers find helpful community content at: